AnupSubbu98/AnupSubbu98/README.md

 Currently, I'm working as a Senior Data Scientist 👩🏻‍💻.

-Have some vast experience in designing Artificial Intelligence applications with Machine Learning techniques includes Regression, Classification,Feature Engineering, Supervised and Unsupervised algorithms, DataAnalysis.
+Proven IT Professional with experience of 5.0 years with extensive expertise in Machine Learning, Deep Learning, NLP techniques, Exploratory Data Analysis and ability to analyse the data.
+Proficient in managing the entire Machine Learning life cycle with successful project implementations on cloud platforms.
+Currently focused on advancing the field through Generative AI by leveraging my skills in LLMs to develop multiple Gen-AI powered client-centric applications.

 Worked on projects that provides a scalable, consistent and rich experience to users.

-Primarily deal with technologies like ⚡PYTHON, STATISTICS,MACHINE LEARNING, NEURAL NETWORKS, SQL, EXPLORATORY DATA ANALYSIS.
+Primarily deal with technologies like ⚡PYTHON, STATISTICS,MACHINE LEARNING, NEURAL NETWORKS, NLP, Generative AI & LLM's.

 Had some knowledge in Data structures and algorithms using Python.

-Learning and sharing my knowledge in public on twitter.

 Continuously learning and engaging with the tech communities on twitter.